-- 2.11.2 Nonconforming Uses: Existing uses (including a parcel or building) not in conformance with this Compatibility Plan are subject to the following restrictions: - (d) ALUC review is required for any proposed expansion of a nonconforming use that would increase the site size, the floor area of the structure, the number of dwelling units or people on the site, or the height of the structure.
-The FAR and height for all nonconforming uses can be increased only to the extent necessary to meet current life safety code standards (e.g., accessibility requirements).
-Such modifications must not result in an increase in height such that it would be deemed a hazard by the FAA.
+- 2.11.2 Nonconforming Uses: Existing uses (including a parcel or building) not in conformance with this Compatibility Plan are subject to the following restrictions: - (d) ALUC review is required for any proposed expansion of a nonconforming use that would increase the site size, the floor area of the structure, the number of dwelling units, increase orthe number of people on the site for nonresidential uses, or increase the height of the structure such that it would be deemed a hazard by the FAA. - 3.
+Quantify ancillary uses to be consistent with other local agencies' definition.